binjix/OP-ETHGLOBAL-Guides/Optimism.md

    <img src="assets/remix-tx.png" width="300" />

 1. See the results on the console and then click **greet** again to see the greeting changed.

-If you prefer to use a different development stack, [follow the steps in this exercise](https://github.com/ethereum-optimism/optimism-tutorial/tree/main/getting-started).
-We're [EVM-equivalent](https://medium.com/ethereum-optimism/introducing-evm-equivalence-5c2021deb306), so whatever method you are comfortable using in L1 Ethereum we support.

 </Section>